dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

 [Try in JSFiddle](https://jsfiddle.net/DynamsoftTeam/pL4e7yrd/)

+`createInstance`: This method instantiates a `BarcodeReader` object or a `BarcodeScanner` object, depending on the scenario.
+For details on the difference between the two classes, please refer to the [BarcodeReader vs BarcodeScanner section](#barcode-reader-vs-barcode-scanner)

 `onFrameRead`: This event is triggered after each single frame is scanned.
 The `results` object contains all the barcode results that the library found on this frame.
 In the above code, the results found in every frame are printed to the console.